 * There is a catch though – if you believe you have a claim – you need to ensure you raise it no later than 90 days after the termination of your employment.

-So if you’ve been terminated under the 90-day trial provision in your agreement, give one of the team at WorkLaw a call on 0800 669 466 to have a look at your agreement and let us see what we can do to help, or email us via our contact form.
+So if you’ve been terminated under the 90-day trial provision in your agreement and your employer hasn’t followed the correct process, give one of the team at WorkLaw a call on 0800 669 466 , or email us via our contact form and we’ll see what we can do to help.